brunoscardoso/-ReactJS-GoBarber/README.md

 #### GoBarber

-This project is a challenge to the challenges taken to reinforce students' knowledge of the Rocketseat full stack course.

 This project simulates a barbershop schedule, where you can create provider accounts and track their schedules in real time.

 ### Instructions: